-- Translating signage and other critical materials into refugees' local language/s. - Getting bilingual colleagues to help with interpretation. - And so much more!
+- Translating signage and other critical materials into refugees' local language/s (e.g. Punjabi, Arabic, Chinese). - ▲ Getting bilingual colleagues to help with interpretation. - ▲ To learn more, check out Tent's training on How to Overcome Language Barriers.

 Did you know that the workplace is almost always the best place for refugees to improve their local language skills?
 You may end up being pleasantly surprised by how quickly employees improve!